Establishing a payment plan

 We offer payment plans of six- to 12-month payments.
 To set up a plan, visit Revenue Online and log in, or call us at the number above.

 Contact us if you believe you're experiencing a financial hardship that prevents you from paying on your debt.
 Note: financial hardship and financial inconvenience aren't the same and your situation may not meet the definition of "financial hardship."

 What you should do next

-Call us to discuss your tax debt as soon as possible.
+Call us to discuss your tax liability as soon as possible.
 You'll need the following when calling: